eclipse-tractusx/tractusx-edc/edc-extensions/observability-api-customization/README.md

 This extension is a (temporary) replacement for - and a 1:1 stand-in for the EDC `observability-api` module.
-It exposes the same endpoints as the upstream module, with one important distinction: users can configure in which HTTP context the API gets registered, and whether or not insecure (= unauthenticated) access is allowed.
+It exposes the same endpoints as the upstream module, with one important distinction: users can configure in which HTTP context the API gets registered, and whether insecure (= unauthenticated) access is allowed.

 ## Default behaviour